GeniePrinie/BidBuy/README.md

 The company CTO has set the following technical restrictions:

-1. Must use an approved CSS Framework
+1. Must use an approved CSS Framework : SASS/SCSS, Bootstrap (version >5.0.1)
-2. Must be hosted on an approved Static Host
+2. Must be hosted on an approved Static Host : Netlify
-3. Must use an approved Design Application
+3. Must use an approved Design Application : Adobe XD, Figma
-4. Must use an approved Planning Application
+4. Must use an approved Planning Application : Trello

 ### Required links